gchq/sleeper/docs/development/test-strategy.md

 We also write system tests for all features that are not experimental.
 We keep the number of system tests per feature low, as these tests are relatively slow to run.
 They should verify that each feature is functional when deployed in AWS, and test properties such as performance and throughput.
+When we add a new feature, we add one or two simple cases to this test suite, as a complement to more detailed unit testing.

 ### Design techniques